ITfoxtec/FoxIDs/docs/up-party-howto-oidc-azure-ad-b2c.md

 1. Create app profile
 2. The profile will result in an authority like this `https://some-domain.b2clogin.com/some-domain.onmicrosoft.com/B2C_1A_SOME_SIGNIN_PROFILE/v2.0/`, including the profile name

-When the authority is registred in FoxIDs as an up-party.
-FoxIDs will call the discovery endpoint on the authority which in this case will bee `https://some-domain.b2clogin.com/some-domain.onmicrosoft.com/B2C_1A_SOME_SIGNIN_PROFILE/v2.0/.well-known/openid-configuration`
+When the authority is registered in FoxIDs as an up-party.
+FoxIDs will call the discovery endpoint on the authority which in this case will be `https://some-domain.b2clogin.com/some-domain.onmicrosoft.com/B2C_1A_SOME_SIGNIN_PROFILE/v2.0/.well-known/openid-configuration`

 > If you receive a discovery endpoint URL formatted with the Azure AD B2C profile name in the query string like this `...?p=B2C_1A_SOME_SIGNIN_PROFILE` you have to change the URL structure.
 > The full URL would look like this `https://some-domain.b2clogin.com/some-domain.onmicrosoft.com/v2.0/.well-known/openid-configuration?p=B2C_1A_SOME_SIGNIN_PROFILE` and